 I've said before that I didn't expect any of this.
 In fact, I was just living my life with my husband and children in Burbank, California.
 When I started to realize that the messages I was receiving were not only real—they were meant to be shared—I felt paralyzed.
 I wanted to be totally sure that I was ready to do what I knew in my heart I had to do.
 But I was terrified, to say the least.

 One particular set of messages was meant for the mother of a child who had been missing for thirty years.
 Much to my surprise at the time, I ended up discovering a connection to the mother I never thought possible.
-(I've learned over the years that the Universe will help line things up, which is exactly what happened.)
 The connection was my in.
 I reached out first by letter laying out what I had been told by her daughter in spirit.
 My main objective was to make sure she knew I was not an opportunist, but rather a mom whose heart broke for her and her daughter.
 I teared up multiple times when I wrote the letter to her.
-Thankfully, she received it well.
-Better than I thought I might if I were in her position.
-She was approached by many "psychic mediums" so I made sure she knew I wasn't one by trade, but for some reason, I was given this information to pass on.
+Thankfully, it was well received.
+Better than I thought it might if I were in her position.
+She was approached by many "psychic mediums" so I made sure she knew I was a mom with heightened intuition, and for some reason, I was given this information to pass on.

 While a slew of stranger things have happened in my life, looking back at 2010 reminds me that the road I've traveled has purpose on so many levels.
 I've gotten quite used to strange happenings and hope that the end result of sharing messages from spirit is always helpful for those who are struggling with broken hearts and unanswered questions.
 I've learned to hear and see unimaginable things—tear-inducing realities of life—while at the same time, filtering it all through more of a detective lens.
 For a person who cries at Kleenex commercials, this has been one of the hardest parts of doing what I do.